wp-plugins/double-opt-in-for-download/readme.txt

 2. The name of the file that the user downloads is now the name you gave your download.
 3. Added the ability to change the text in the download button.
 4. Added date of download to subscriber table.
+5. Added admin warning message if the Landing Page is not set in the options secion.

 = 1.0.1 =